tari-labs/tari-university/src/cryptography/digital_signatures/basics.md

     e = H(R || P || m)
 $$

 The hashing function is chosen so that _e_ has the same range as your private keys.
-In our case, SHA256 is a good choice.
+In our case, we want something that returns a 256 bit number, so SHA256 is a good choice.

 Now the signature is constructed using your private information: